 For many years, Trakm8's market leading solutions have helped customers reduce their impact on the environment around them and we are passionate about continuing this with both new and existing customers.
+We estimate that our current Fleet business alone saves in excess of 50,000 tonnes of CO2 per year through improved behaviours and optimised use of assets, far outweighing our own emissions through trading.

 Through reduced fuel consumption, reduction in mileage using optimisation and reduced accident incident rates, we drive real change for our customers and partners.
-This is supported by our inclusion in the London Stock Exchange Green Economy Mark which was granted during the year.
+This is supported by our inclusion in the London Stock Exchange Green Economy Mark which recognises organisations contributing to wider environmental objectivew.

 We take our own responsibilities towards sustainability seriously and have worked hard to minimise our impact supported by our ISO 14001 certification which has been held for many years.
-Through this we have already implemented a number of initiatives and continue to plan and execute further measures.
+In addition, we have now applied to join the Science Based Targets Initiative (SBTi - www.sciencebasedtargets.org).